Roles and Responsibilities of Project Manager

 - He makes sure to delegate the task proportionately to all team members.

-- Project Manager keeps a regular check on project development.
+- The project Manager keeps a regular check on project development.

 - He conducts regular meetings for discussions and follow-ups.